allenoleary/allenoleary_posts/Aftermath.md

  - Secondly in a CMS tied to a graph engine to start experimenting with form of presentation
  - Add analytics both as a writing mechanism and a tool to allow improving the work
  - Then layer in personalisation engines

-The only CMS that will let me do all that without spending a fortune is the open source product Drupal.
-I have previously used Drupal extensively and have worked professionally in Drupal agencies as a consultant, so I know that it can do what I want.
-However at a technical level I would look to establish relationships with a couple of developers or via agency sponsorship in order to utlimately achieve the technical capability I need.